Power to Our People

 Trans Advocacy Day kicks off with a morning training session where you’ll receive everything you need to feel confident and prepared.
 We’ll cover:

-- Policy Advocacy 101: Learn the basics of how a bill becomes a law, and how you can influence the process.
+• Policy Advocacy 101: Learn the basics of how a bill becomes a law, and how you can influence the process.

-- Storytelling for Change: Understand the power of your story and how to share it effectively with lawmakers.
+• Storytelling for Change: Understand the power of your story and how to share it effectively with lawmakers.

-- Issue Briefing: Get up to speed on the key issues and bills we’re focusing on this year, and how to connect them with your personal story to move lawmakers.
+• Issue Briefing: Get up to speed on the key issues and bills we’re focusing on this year, and how to connect them with your personal story to move lawmakers.

-After the morning training session, participants will head to the capitol for scheduled meetings with legislators.
-You’ll have the opportunity to speak directly with elected officials about the issues that matter most to you and our community.
+Attendees will head to the capitol with their district group for their scheduled meetings with legislators, where you’ll have the opportunity to speak directly with elected officials about the issues that matter most to you and our community.
 Throughout the day, GJL staff will be on hand to offer support and guidance.

 Rally for Gender Justice